mdn/content/files/en-us/web/html/element/colgroup/index.md

 - `bgcolor` {{deprecated_inline}}

-  - : This attribute defines the background color of each column group cell.
-It is a [6-digit hexadecimal RGB code](/en-US/docs/Web/CSS/hex-color), prefixed by a '`#`'.
-One of the predefined [color keywords](/en-US/docs/Web/CSS/named-color) can also be used.
+  - : This attribute defines the background color of the column group providing a background color for the column group's cells.
+The value is an HTML color; either a [6-digit hexadecimal RGB code](/en-US/docs/Web/CSS/hex-color), prefixed by a '`#` , or a [color keyword](/en-US/docs/Web/CSS/named-color).
+Other CSS {{cssxref("&lt;color&gt")}} values are not supported.

     > **Note:** Do not use this attribute as it is deprecated (and not supported) in the latest standard: use the CSS {{cssxref("background-color")}} property instead.